PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/map-editor.md

 ### Auto Tiling

-Once the terrain is created, an auto tileset is generated in the background and the terrain can now be drawn into the map!
-Auto tiling uses the auto tileset and determines how each tile connects with its neighboring tiles.
+Once the terrain is created, an auto-tileset is generated in the background and the terrain can now be drawn into the map!
+Auto tiling uses the auto-tileset and determines how each tile connects with its neighboring tiles.

 <div style="max-width:400px;">